vasyas/charger-simulator/README.md

 *RemoteStopTransaction*.
 Will stop running transaction.

 *GetConfiguration*.
 Return charge point configuration.

 *ChangeConfiguration*.
 Change charge point configuration.

-*ReserveNow, CancelReservation, Reset*.
+*ChangeAvailability, ReserveNow, CancelReservation, Reset*.
 Return 'Accepted', but do nothing.

 All other methods are not implemented.